 Most locals won't be offended if you do, in confusion, turn to Spanish or English – in the last decade most places have become accustomed to tourists.

 While traveling around tourist hot-spots there will be plenty of English speakers around to help you out.
-But when you venture off the tourist path, equip yourself with the basics of Portuguese.
+But when you venture off the tourist path, it's best to equip yourself with the basics of Portuguese.